Where do I obtain Florida child support arrearage information regarding workers' compensation claimants?

 The Florida State Disbursement Unit (SDU) is required by Federal Law to collect and disburse child support payments ordered by the court.

-The State of Florida Disbursement Unit was established pursuant to Florida Statutes, s.
+The Florida State Disbursement Unit was established pursuant to Florida Statutes, s.
 61.1824 and the Federal Personal Responsibility and Work Opportunity Reconciliation Act of 1999 (commonly known as the Welfare Reform Act).
 Also, pursuant to Title IV-D of the Social Security Act, the SDU provides one central address for the collection and disbursement of child support payments in cases enforced by the Department of Revenue.

 In Florida, cases with an initial support order issued on or after January 1, 1994, in which the obligor's child support is being paid through an Income Deduction Order are also collected and disbursed by the SDU.